java main methodjava main method

 Sven Woltmann

-• What is a main() method, and what do we need it for?
+• What is a main() method, and why do we need it?

-• What are the components of Java’s main() method, and what do they mean?
+• What are the components of the main() method in Java, and what do they mean?

-• How can the main() method be written much more easily in new Java versions?
+• How can you write the main() method far more easily in modern Java versions?

 What Is the main() Method in Java?